Vasti –An outstanding Treatment For all chronic Diseases!!!

 Chakrapani also mentioned the same way while commenting on Charaka Samhita as, when Vasti is administered to a person lying down on left lateral position, due to the presence of grahani and guda on the left side, Vasti dravya can easily reach the Grahani and thereafter spread throughout the body due to the sukshma guna of the Vasti dravyas and exerts its effects on entire body So, from the wide description of Vasti from the classical texts it can be easily assumed that though administered through the anus just like enema as given in the modern medicine to clean the bowels, the effects of Vasti is not limited locally like that of enema but it has a wide systemic effects.

 Now how to understand this head and tail relation.
-Modern science more relies on a structural understanding of the human body along with functions derived from experimentation’s.
-Ayurveda relies more on functional aspects of the human body derives its principles from experiences of seers.
+The modern science more rely on structural understanding of human body along with functions derived from experimentations.
+Ayurveda rely more on functional aspects of human body deriving its principles from experiences of seers.
 To bring these visibly divergent facts into unity an integrated approach is needed to be adopted.

 - Vasti acting through Gut-Brain Axis:-

 Another mechanism of action of Vasti karma is through stimulating the Enteric Nervous System (ENS), which is otherwise known as the ‘Gut brain’.
 ENS is a subdivision of the peripheral nervous system that directly controls the gastro intestinal system functions.

 The ENS is capable of having autonomous functions such as the co-ordination of reflexes.
 It receives considerable innervations from autonomic nervous system and often considered as part of ANS .
 ENS consists of approximately one hundred million of neurons, almost equal to the number of neurons in the spinal cord.
 The ENS is embedded in the lining of the gastrointestinal tract.